-Heading Traffic and congestion Identify the rector that is being evaluated General statement Garden Point is a non-congested suburb.
+Heading Traffic and congestion Identify the sector that is werig evaluated General statement Garden Point is a non-congested suburb.
 Give a summary of the factor Evidence, details, data There are no traffic lights, only roundabouts, which ensure a good flow of traffic.
 Field work showed that 29 vehicles went through the Garden Point Road and Green Ave intersection in 30 minutes on the 7th of March between 3:15 to 3:45 pm, and 22 vehicles went through the Garden Point Road and Taylor Ave intersection between 3.45 and 4.15pm.
 This supports the finding of no traffic congestion.
-Positive evaluative language Provide appropriate evidence and data Evaluation of liveability Due to the lack of traffic, it is easy to drive around the suburb and get out of the suburb.
-Therefore, Garden Point is a yery liveable suburb for a family with young children.
+Provide appropriate evidence and data Evaluation of liveability Due to the lack of traffic, it is easy to drive around the suburb and get out of the suburb.
+Therefore, Garden Point is a very liveable suburb for a family with young children.
 Summarise evaluation of the factor with evaluative language Provide final evaluation on liveability scale